 In December of 2007, taxpayers passed, by supermajority, a $35 million renovation and construction bond levy for NICC.
 The funds supported construction and renovation of the industrial technologies buildings on each campus, the student center on the Calmar campus, renovations to the health and science labs and a new library on the Peosta campus, Darwin L. Schrage Administration building in Calmar, and the Wilder Business Center, which opened in January 2013.

 In fall 2011, the Aspen Institute Community College Excellence Program named NICC to the top ten of community colleges in the nation for the College’s successful graduate outcomes, academic excellence and community impact.

-Under the leadership of its current President, Dr. Liang Chee Wee, Northeast Iowa Community College is nearing its 50th anniversary and more committed than ever to transforming and honoring its communities one student at a time.
-We invite you to join us as we continue to make history.
+Under the leadership of its current President, Liang Chee Wee, Ph.D., Northeast Iowa Community College celebrated its 50th anniversary during the 2015-2016 academic year and remains committed to transforming and honoring its communities one student at a time.